 Generally, all fees and expenses incurred in connection with the Asset Purchase Agreement and the transactions contemplated thereby will be paid by the party incurring those expenses, regardless of whether the Asset Sale is completed.
-However, the Buyer has agreed that, if the Asset Sale is consummated, the Buyer will pay up to \$6 million of certain third party advisory expenses of the Company that remain unpaid as of the closing and that were incurred by the Company in connection with the negotiation, preparation and performance of the Asset Sale.
+However, if the Asset Sale is consummated, the Buyer will pay up to \$6 million of certain third party advisory expenses of the Company that remain unpaid as of the closing and that were incurred by the Company in connection with the negotiation, preparation and performance of the Asset Sale.